Where to Hunt Game Birds

 Casual permits, for non-ballot holders to hunt wetlands administered by Eastern Fish & Game, can be obtained by ringing or writing to the office in Rotorua.
-Casual permits to hunt in the wetlands are not available until after the first two weeks (including three weekends) of the season.
-This allows a good period of uninterupted hunting for ballot holders.
+Casual permits to hunt in the wetlands aren't available until after the first two weeks (including three weekends) of the season.
+This allows a good period of uninterrupted hunting for ballot holders.

 Upland Game Bird Hunting: